 Decisions we make are based on the information we currently know.
 Hence, if we learn more or things change, our decisions should adjust.
 This is the true definition of strategy.
 It’s about making decisions,

 tweaking them when necessary, and accomplishing the overall company goal and objective.

 Companies need to create flexible, agile, and transparent approaches to setting their goals.
-Rigid performance reviews system just encourages old activities and doesn’t encourage innovation.
-Another thing that encourages innovation is recognizing assumptions that help or constrain the goal.
-Companies need to prioritize research into all of the assumptions and classifying them based on importance.
-They need to discard the assumption that are not important and just take precious resources, time, money, and man power.
-Assumptions should be objective, with no individual biases, and actions.
+Rigid performance review systems only encourage stagnation and a hesitancy to explore better, more efficient options.
+Employing methodologies that are designed to recognize assumptions that help to constrain the goal, such as Agile Methodology, has been proven to encourage innovation.
+It is critical for companies to prioritize this type of research into all assumptions, classifying them based on importance.
+The assumptions that are found to have little importance or impact should, then, be discarded saving precious resources, time, money, and man power.
+Assumptions should be objective, with no individual biases, and/or actions.

 Companies utilizing agile methods are proven to have a three-fold higher level of innovation.
 This is because companies that are Agile, encourage employees to constantly challenge assumptions and evaluate outcomes frequently.
 Shifting the focus of performance management from the management of employee behavior to the improvement of employee decision-making, increases efficiency and overall productivity.